JanithaSampathBandara/TopicSubscriber/README.md

 1. Clone the project into local environment.
 2. Build using "mvn clean install" command.
-3. Run the built .jar file by executing "java -jar TopicSubscriber-1.0-SNAPSHOT-jar-with-dependencies.jar config.properties > output.txt 2>&1" command.
+3. Run the built .jar file by executing below command <br />
+   java -jar TopicSubscriber-1.0-SNAPSHOT-jar-with-dependencies.jar config.properties > output.txt 2>&1
 4. Events will be consumed and persisted into a file called output.txt in the same directory.